GitLab Commands

 With S3 Access

-When you have direct S3 credentials configured, you can download artifacts directly from S3 storage using commit SHA or branch information.
+With direct S3 credentials, you can download artifacts from S3 using a commit SHA or branch.

 --type [...]- Type of artifacts to download (if not specified, downloads all types)--commit-sha COMMIT_SHA- Commit SHA to download artifacts from--branch BRANCH- Git branch to get the latest pipeline from